How to Transfer Git Repository While Keeping Commit History

 Step 3: Add Remote Reference to New Repository

-- Replace with Git URL of your new repo
+new-repo-url - Replace with Git URL of your new repo

 git remote add origin new-repo-url